yossadh/yossadh.github.io/_drafts/2018-12-20-rainbow-connection.md

 The lovers, the dreamers and me
 </p>
 </blockquote>

+So, the next time it rains, look, look for that distorted image of the Sun, that only exists at the interface of photon and retina.

 Some more nice articles:
 - [There Is More to a Rainbow than Meets the Eye](https://medium.com/the-philipendium/there-is-more-to-a-rainbow-than-meets-the-eye-2a3e1a1c82d0)